morkeltry/S3-demo/README.md

 #### Task 2: pair with someone who is starting task 2 and grant them access to the second bucket.
 You will need to grant the `GetObject` permission and also the `ListBucket` permissions to your User in your AWS account. `GetObject` is a permission that acts on an object resource, or a set of object resources, and `ListBucket`, as it sounds, acts on an entire bucket.
 So the resources will have slightly different ARNs.

 * Grant read access to AWS account `ec4f19089da38e120cba5f19d592e8de7a57b253900658d86b076670a46ba371` (Tom).
 You should now have: One bucket which any user on the internet can use, without authenticating, but to which no-one but you can write; Another bucket, which yourself and your client can read and write to, and Tom can read from, with no further permissions than those.

 #### Task 3:
 * In `index.js`, delete or comment out each filename in the `picUrls` array.
-This should make the app search the bucket for files it can display - as long as it has permissions to!
+The JS is written so that if this array is empty, the app will search the bucket for files it can display - as long as it has permissions to!
-* In upload.js, set bucketName.
-Notice that this is a variable for AWS to process internally, passed ot it by the SDK.
+* In `upload.js`, set `bucketName`.
+Notice that this is a variable for AWS to process internally, once we pass it to AWS through the SDK.
 So this is just the name of the bucket, not an internet-accessible URL.
-* Grab some more pictures from the internet and store them in the assets/ folder.
+* Grab some more pictures from the internet and store them in the `assets/` folder.
 * Run the upload app (`node upload.js`), to upload pictures to your pair's bucket one by one.
 Before each upload, though, you will need to set filePath to the local filename.

 NB: In a large scale system, we would Block Public Access even to an S3 bucket which we _want_ the public to access, and the public access point would instead go through CloudFront.
-Mediating requests through CloudFront means you have full control over access control and logging and, especially, load-balancing (which you could not use when requests go direct to S3's endpoints).
+Mediating requests through CloudFront means you have full control over access control and logging and, especially, load-balancing (even if load-balancing itself is mostly taken care of by S3, there are other functions of load-balancers which you could not use if you were to direct customers direct to S3's endpoints).

 #### Task 4: